keyhan-azarjoo/Flutter-Red-WriteFile-To-ExternalMemory/README.md

 # my_flutter_app

-This sample demonstrates basic USB interaction and browsing of external storage connected to the device.
+This sample demonstrates browsing of external storage connected to the device.
 The main screen lists any directories found under common mount points such as `/storage`, `/mnt`, `/media`, `/run/media` and `/sdcard` that are not part of the internal system storage.
 Tapping